 Aside from impeccable performance, the STEDI Type X PRO driving lights provide a rich package that includes – aside from a pair of spotties themselves – a set of protective covers, a set of grey and orange rings for further customization, and a new die-cast aluminium mounting bracket to replace the outgoing stainless steel one.

 Needless to say, all the electrical components are included as well.
-Actually, STEDI provides everything you need inside a box, and that’s something you’ll be hard-pressed to find anywhere else.
+Actually, STEDI provides everything you need inside a box, which is something you’ll be hard-pressed to find anywhere else.

 - Superior range